eagle-io/docs/source/topics/sharing_and_security/index.rst

 	Only Administrators or Workspace users with *security* permission have access to Sharing.

 Workspace users are assigned a User Role specific to the Workspace which determines what interactions or operations the user is allowed to perform on that Workspace.
-The individual User Role permissions can be configured from :menuselection:`Account management --> Security --> User roles`.
+The individual User Role permissions can be configured from :menuselection:`Account settings --> Security --> User roles`.
 See :ref:`User Roles <management-security-userroles>` for full details.

 .. raw:: latex